 Photograph copyright: Merrill A. Peterson

-Annaphila arvalis is a small (FW length 11 mm) day-flying moth with a non-descript gray forewing and light orange-yellow hindwing with a thin black marginal band that flies east of the Cascades in very early spring.
+Annaphila arvalis is a small (FW length 11 mm) day-flying moth that flies east of the Cascades in very early spring.
+It has a nondescript gray forewing and a light orange-yellow hindwing with a thin black marginal band.
 The forewing has a pointed apex and is dusty charcoal gray in color.
 The markings are reduced to paler gray bands at the positions of the antemedial and postmedial lines.
 The reniform spot is barely visible as a dark bar.
 The hindwing ground color is immaculate even light orange.
 The basal area and inner margin are dark gray, and a thin well-defined black marginal band is present.
 The fringe is pink.
 The discal spot is usually absent but occasionally evident as a small gray spot.
 The head and thorax are hoary charcoal gray with a thick covering of long hair-like scales.
 The eyes are reduced in size.
-The male antenna is filiform, black.
+The male antenna is black and filiform.

 This species can usually be recognized by its plain pattern of gray forewings and light orange hindwings.
 Some females of Annaphila danistica have a similar unmarked central hindwing.
 They usually have a black discal spot and vestiges of a dark postmedial line at the inner margin.
 This species has large black spots in the distal cell of the ventral forewing that are absent in A. arvalis.